malcolmsfraser/ml-gcp/README.md

 # ml-gcp
-Continuously deployed ML Flask Application on GCP
+Source code for a continuously delivered ML Flask Application on Google Cloud Platform.
+App build is coordinated using Cloud Build with a listener to this repository.